strellic/my-ctf-challenges/README.md

 This is the repository of all the CTF challenges I've made / helped develop.

-Message me on Discord at Strellic#2507 if you have any questions.
+Message me on Discord at `strellic` if you have any questions.

 ## RaRCTF 2021